janityadav16/JSDOM/README.md

 # Practical Files Hub

-Welcome to the Practical Files Hub repository!
+Welcome to the JSDOM repository!
 We're excited to have you here.

 ## About

 Practical Files Hub is a platform dedicated to providing a comprehensive collection of practical files and assignments for students.
-As the owner and tech lead, Nakul, a dedicated student, aims to make this repository a go-to resource for academic support.
+As the owner and tech lead, Nakul,Janit a dedicated student, aims to make this repository a go-to resource for academic support.

 ## Features